Photography Life

 NIKON D780 + VR 45mm f/1.8G @ 45mm, ISO 100, 1/2500, f/5.6

 The focus ring is very smooth.
-As you get to the end of the focusing range on either side, there is a noticeable stop, but it is not a hard stop like on some older manual focus lenses – the ring continues to rotate.
-Although there is a glass element on the rear side of the lens, the whole rear group of lenses moves in as you focus towards close focus, exposing the inner parts of the lens.
-So if you are planning to change lenses in dusty conditions, you might want to change focus position to infinity first – this minimizes the chance of any dust or debris getting into the lens.
+As you reach the end of the focusing range on either side, there is a noticeable stop, but it is not a hard stop like on some older manual focus lenses – the ring continues to rotate.
+Although there is a glass element on the rear side of the lens, the whole rear group of lenses moves in as you focus toward close focus, exposing the inner parts of the lens.
+So if you plan to change lenses in dusty conditions, you might want to change the focus position to infinity first – this minimizes the chance of dust or debris getting into the lens.

 Tamron-45mm-f1-8-G-VR-Sample-9